IemandDieAbeHeet/CC-Raids/README.md

-# CrackCityRaids
+# CC-Raids
-Minecraft raid management plugin for the CrackCity server.
+Minecraft raid management plugin for the CC Minecraft server.